Skip to Main Content

 Old Compton Street has functioned as a social artery through the heart of Soho for decades.
 Cafés, restaurants, and bars crowd its short run between Charing Cross Road and Dean Street, and the density of options tells you something about the neighbourhood's appetite for informal, any-hour dining.
 The brasserie format, which arrived in London from French and Belgian precedent, found a natural home in streets like this one: it suits the pace, the mix of daytime and late-evening traffic, and the expectation that a meal should be unhurried without being ceremonial.

-Old Compton Brasserie, at 36–38 Old Compton St, sits at the centre of that tradition.
+Old Compton Brasserie is a Modern British Brasserie at 36 to 38 Old Compton St, London, with a Google rating of 4.6 and an average spend of about $40 per person.
+It sits at the centre of that tradition.
 The address places it in direct eyeline of the street's foot traffic, which in Soho means exposure to a cross-section of the city that few London postcodes can replicate.
 This is not the quiet residential context that surrounds, say, The Ledbury in Notting Hill, or the formal hotel setting of Dinner by Heston Blumenthal in Knightsbridge.
 Soho operates on a different social contract: the room should be alive, and the kitchen should be ready.

 The Rhythm of a Brasserie Meal